top of page

 This knowledge, which is easily assimilated, will enhance and enliven the birder's field observations by enabling him to observe a shorebird in given moult cycles at given times of year and arrive at an approximation of the bird's age and sex.

-The field observations are collected in this website on an individual species basis, and are accompanied by a blog written by Matthew Feargrieve on the basic principles of shorebird observation.
-There is also a contact form by which users of this guide may supply their own observations and comment, which are always welcome!
+The field observations are collected in this website on an individual species basis, and are accompanied by an overview of the basic principles of shorebird observation.

 The focus in this website is on non-breeding (winter) and intermediate (second calendar year, or 2cy) plumages of shorebirds that winter in non-breeding grounds in the northern hemisphere, and breed in the Western Palearctic region, whose seasonal variations in appearance - feather tracts and bare parts - are apt to cause the most confusion when seen by the field observer who wishes to determine the approximate age of the bird.

-Where possible, photos that have been used in this website have been taken by wildlife photographers known personally to Matthew Feargrieve and briefed by Matthew on the age groups and plumage nuances that are needed to illustrate the field observations and guidance contained in the text.
-Where that has not been possible, suitable images of birds in the relevant age groups have been sourced by using freely available internet resources.
+Where possible, suitable images of birds in the relevant age groups have been sourced by using freely available internet resources.
 Attribution to the photographers whose work they are has, where possible, been given.

 Click here to head to our species-by-species guide to shorebird and wader identification and plumage.

-Additional species of shorebird will be added to this online guide from time to time.
+Additional species of shorebird will be added to this guide from time to time.

 Sillouette of Wind Turbine